aneeshbankapur/CMOS-Design-and-Spice-Simulation/README.md

    ![text](https://github.com/aneeshbankapur/CMOS-Design-and-Spice-Simulation/blob/315277ccc7d7ccf23a973fcfba9e071b6933c363/Images/cmos_devicevar.png)

   **Observations:**
-   - As Pfet is stronger than Nfet we observe that the device is hold the value of vdd more that 0 and output
+   - As Pfet is stronger than Nfet we observe that the device is holding the value of vdd more that 0 as output
    - Vm shifts towards right and becomes equla to 0.98V

 ---